How I Passed my AWS Certified Developer Exam

 I started to study AWS just for fun and to desire to become a better professional.
 I wasn’t really interested to get any certification.

-I started it for fun and it became even more fun over time, digging deeper into AWS services and use cases, so at the end of the path/course I felt that after all the effort I could try to challenge myself even more by getting the certification.
+I started it for fun and it became even more fun over time, digging deeper into AWS services and use cases, so at the end of the path/course I felt that after all the effort I could try to challenge myself even more by getting the

 I LOVE GOING OUTSIDE MY COMFORT ZONE